 If you’re interested in buying Bitcoin, you’ll need to download a Bitcoin wallet.
 This is where you’ll store your Bitcoins, for future spending or trading.
 You can then buy Bitcoin with a credit card or bank transfer, and the coins will be transferred to your virtual wallet.

-In a word, no. Financial Poise advises against investing in cryptocurrency, or Bitcoin.
+In a word, no. Financial Poise advises against trading cryptocurrency, or Bitcoin.

 While the seductive draw of Bitcoin feels more real than a dream—and it certainly is tempting to believe the hype—there is no guarantee that it will make you rich.
-Before investing, there are four considerations you should note:
+Before buying in, there are four considerations you should note:

-Again, you might make money by investing in cryptocurrency.
+Again, you might make money by trading cryptocurrency.
 However, Financial Poise never advocates such speculation.
 Instead, we advocate sensible, long-term investing in a properly diversified portfolio of assets that you understand.

-If you do decide to invest in cryptocurrency, you should be confident that you fully understand Bitcoin.
+If you do decide to buy cryptocurrency, you should be confident that you fully understand Bitcoin.
 It involves not only understanding the finance behind it, but also some of the cryptography and high-level mathematics that drive its limited supply.

 In the grand scheme of things, cryptocurrency is just another step in the monetary evolutionary process, especially in regard to how transactions are monitored via blockchain.
 Blockchain technology, created on behalf of Bitcoin, enables the existence of all cryptocurrency and is a relatively new way of building a secure database.